 Districts may request that applicants provide proof of agricultural production.
 To be considered an agricultural producer, there must be an annual minimum of \$1,000 of agricultural products being produced, sold, or both from the applicant's agricultural land (non-industrial private forest lands are exempt from the \$1,000 requirement).
 Any financial records supplied by an applicant to verify eligibility will not be duplicated or retained by the District.

-I have read, understand, and certify that I meet the above defined qualifications to participate in the Virginia Agricultural Best Management Practice Cost-Share Program.

-Signature of Applicant
+I have read, understand, and certify that I me the Virginia Agricultural Best Management eet the above defined qualifications to participate in Practice Cost-Share Program.
+Signature of Applicant Date

-Date

 NUTRIENT APPLICATION FIELD RECORD SHEET